Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Technical Overview

-In our anti-piracy game, we assume that the pirate adversary outputs the freeloaders as a quantum state describing a quantum circuit (with some hardwired state) that takes in a challenge ciphertext and outputs a prediction $b'$.
-The challenger executes the freeloader using an appropriate universal quantum circuit $\qunivcla$.
-Now, let $\mathcal{D}$ be a ciphertext distribution and let $R_1, R_2$ be a pair of registers containing the freeloaders output by the pirate adversary, and consider the following measurement. \begin{enumerate} \item Sample $b \samp \zo$. \item Sample $ct \samp \mathcal{D}(m^b_i)$. \item Sample $b' \samp \qunivcla(R_i, ct_i)$. \item Output $1$ if $b' = b$. \end{enumerate} When we set $\mathcal{D}$ to be the honest ciphertext distribution where we encrypt $m$ as $\mathsf{PKE.Enc}(pk, m)$, we see that the above measurement corresponds to the final part of the anti-piracy game.
-Hence, we can modify our game so that instead of this measurement, we use its projective implementation and compare the result to $1/2+\gamma(\lambda)$ for some inverse polynomial $\gamma(\lambda)$. \cite{CLLZ21} proves that this game is indeed stronger than the original one, and we will prove security with respect to this game.\footnote{There is a caveat here that we need to prove security with respect to this game for all inverse polynomial $\gamma(\lambda)$ so that it implies security with respect to the original game.}
+In our anti-piracy game (\cref{defn:regularpkeantipir}), we assume that the pirate adversary outputs each freeloader as $(U, \sigma)$ where $U$ is a unitary and $\sigma$ is some quantum state.
+We interpret this as a quantum circuit\footnote{Note that while $U$ is a unitary, this definition is enough to capture general quantum circuits since the adversary can also include empty workspace qubits inside $\sigma$, along with some quantum information obtained from the copy-protected keys.} (with some hardwired quantum state) that takes in a challenge ciphertext and outputs a prediction $b'$.
+The challenger executes the freeloader using an appropriate universal quantum circuit.
+Now, let $\mathcal{D}$ be a ciphertext distribution and let $(U_i, \reg_i)$ be a freeloader output by the pirate adversary (where $\reg_i$ denotes the register containing the quantum part), and consider the following measurement on $\reg_i$. \begin{enumerate} \item Sample $b \samp \zo$. \item Sample $ct \samp \mathcal{D}(m^b_i)$. \item Execute $U(ct_i, \reg_i)$, measure the first qubit of the output registers in computational basis to obtain $b'$. \item Output $1$ if $b' = b$. \end{enumerate} When we set $\mathcal{D}$ to be the honest ciphertext distribution where we encrypt $m$ as $\mathsf{PKE.Enc}(pk, m)$, we see that the above measurement exactly corresponds to the testing of the freeloader in the anti-piracy game.
+Now, consider a modified game (parameterized by some inverse polynomial $\gamma(\lambda)$) where instead of performing this measurement directly, the challenger performs its projective implementation $\mathsf{PI}_{\mathcal{D}}$, and the adversary is said to win if the output is $> 1/2+\gamma(\lambda)$ for all $k + 1$ freeloaders.
+Essentially, we are estimating the success probabilities of the freeloaders and comparing it to the baseline.
+Note that since $\mathsf{PI}_{\mathcal{D}}$ is projective, once we apply it and obtain a value $p$, the post-measurement state will again give $p$ when its tested again for $\mathcal{D}$. \cite{CLLZ21} proves that this modified game is stronger: it implies the security of the original anti-piracy game.
+Hence, we will prove security with respect to this stronger game.\footnote{There is a caveat here that we need to prove security with respect to this game for all inverse polynomial $\gamma(\lambda)$ so that it implies security with respect to the original game.}